-Tate Private Wealth Advisers is registered with the Securities and Exchange Commission as an investment adviser.
-Please be aware that brokerage and investment advisory services and fees differ and it is important for you to understand the differences.
+Fusion Capital Management is registered with the Securities and Exchange Commission as an investment adviser.
+Please be aware that brokerage and investment advisory services and fees differ and that it is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.